Byron York: Political positions

 In February 2019, York argued that the attempt by the new Democratic majority in the House of Representatives to compel the release of President Trump's tax returns amounted to the "ultimate fishing expedition".

 In 2020, during the George Floyd protests against racism and police brutality, York criticized a statement by former president George W. Bush which said it was "time for America to examine our tragic failures."
-York said it was "remarkable" that Bush "almost completely ignored riots, violence."
+York claimed it was "remarkable" that Bush "almost completely ignored riots, violence."

 Shortly before the 2020 presidential election, York wrote a piece in the Washington Examiner analyzing a findings simulation that claimed Joe Biden wouldn't concede the election if he lost, and claiming that Biden would pressure Democratic governors to reject Trump's victory in their states and that House Democrats would refuse to acknowledge Trump's victory.
 He also asserted that Trump would concede if he lost.
 In the event, essentially that very scenario played out, but with the roles reversed.
 There is no record of York acknowledging the reversal.

-On January 14, 2025 York published a column accusing Special Counsel Jack Smith of rushing the judicial process around his investigation of Donald Trump for crimes associated with the January 6th Capitol riot for the political purpose of interfering with the 2024 presidential election and concealing his intentions.
+On January 14, 2025 York published a column accusing Special Counsel Jack Smith of rushing the judicial process around his investigation of Donald Trump for crimes associated with the January 6th riot at the United States Capitol for the political purpose of interfering with the 2024 presidential election and concealing his intentions.
 The column failed to note an alternative explanation, that Smith’s actions were motivated by the sui generis nature of a criminal case in which, were Trump to be elected President before the case went to trial, the target of his investigation was the only individual indicted by a grand jury who would be empowered to unilaterally terminate prosecution, thus denying the criminal justice system of the opportunity to present evidence of criminality before a jury.
 Smith’s comments about his investigation, as recounted in York’s column, fit equally well with either interpretation.

 Family and personal life

 He is the son of Tom York, a longtime television personality from Birmingham, Alabama, and Helen Hamilton (b.
 1929).
-His nephew is Washington Examiner's Life and Arts editor, Park MacDougald.
+His nephew is the Washington Examiners Life and Arts editor, Park MacDougald.
 He is married, and plays guitar and mandolin.